Policies and Procedures

 - Information from College records may be released to appropriate persons in connection with an emergency if the knowledge of such information is necessary to protect the health or safety of a student or other persons.

-- Northwest College's guidelines for implementing FERPA are maintained by the Vice President for Student Affairs.
-Students should address questions, concerns, or problems to the Vice President for Student Affairs Office.
+- Northwest College's guidelines for implementing FERPA are maintained by the Vice President for Student Services.
+Students should address questions, concerns, or problems to the Vice President for Student Services Office.

 - Students may file formal complaints regarding alleged failure of the College to comply with FERPA with the Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, S.W., Washington, D.C.
 20202-4605.